Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to SQL/README.md

 # 🚀 Getting Started
 ## 1. Setup
-Install SQL: If not already installed, use a tool like SQLite[https://sqlitebrowser.org/dl/] or an online platform such as DB Fiddle[https://www.db-fiddle.com/] or SQLBolt[https://sqlbolt.com/].
+Install SQL: If not already installed, use a tool like [SQLite](https://sqlitebrowser.org/dl/) or an online platform such as [DB Fiddle](https://www.db-fiddle.com/) or [SQLBolt](https://sqlbolt.com/).

 ## 2. The Basics of SQL
 🗂️ What is SQL?